 Counselling for adult carers

-Care for the Carers offers free face-to-face counselling to support carers to cope with the emotional impact of their caring role, through its Time to Talk counselling service.
-Sessions are currently by phone.
+Care for the Carers offers free counselling to support carers to cope with the emotional impact of their caring role, through its Time to Talk counselling service.
+Due to Covid-19, sessions are currently by phone.

 Care for the Carers counsellors are volunteers, mostly in training at local colleges, or qualified, who receive regular clinical supervision.
-The Time to Talk Service is an organisational member of the British Association for Counselling and Psychotherapy (BACP), and adheres fully to its Ethical Framework.
+The Time to Talk counselling service is an Accredited Service with the British Association for Counselling and Psychotherapy (BACP), and adheres fully to its Ethical Framework.

 About the counselling referral